Jesse-Redford/VAST/README.md

 - Consider

 Given that we are using positional servos which can only move in 1degree increments, we created an alogirthm allows for contunious like behavoior by adding time delays between positonal movments.

+-Define

     v1 = v2 = (lower_bound = -10, upper_bound = 10, step_size = 1) # in units of deg/sec
     t = range(0,1,.1) # units of sec
     actions = list(itertools.product(v1,v2,T))

+-Create the action function which will be used in the non_simulated_transition function later

     def Snake_Bot_Action(current_state, selected_action)
       theta1, theta2, phi = current_state